manelpuig/rUBot_mecanum_ws/Documentation/02c_rubot_control_hw_rock.md

 - Go to specific pose

 ### **Setup your workspace**
-The rock5b onboard is preinstalled with:
-- Ubuntu 20 server 32bits
-  - NoMachine remote desktop
-- ROS Noetic
-- rUBot_mecanum_ws repository is located in /home/ubuntu folder
+The rock5b onboard contains the "rUBot_mecanum_ws" repository located in /home/rock folder

 We will create a "rubot_control" package to perform the rUBot_mecanum control movements:
 ```shell